jesservillines/hospital-metrics-3d/hospital-3d-metrics/README.md

 ## License
 [MIT License](LICENSE)

-## Contact the Author
+## Contact
-- Please reach to the author at: https://www.linkedin.com/in/jesse-villines/ if you have questions!
+Please reach out to the author at: https://www.linkedin.com/in/jesse-villines/ if you have questions!